g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 Injecting javascript into their website is a no-no according to them.
 So I unshipped it.

 <!--more-->

+**UPDATE Sept 14th 2018:** After talks with our friends from Slack and a rename...
+Taut (fka BetterSlack) is now live back!!!
+You can find it both for Chrome and Firefox.
+See more details at [taut.rocks](https://taut.rocks).

+I feel like I need an un-unshipping gif now.

+---

 On August 26th 2018, I [announced BetterSlack]({% post_url 2018-08-26-betterslack %}).
 On August 30th, [I unpublished it from the chrome web store](https://twitter.com/g3rv4/status/1035256960038449152).

 ![silver lining 1: I get to use this image](/public/images/unship.gif)